-Salt Lake City is a very popular town for retirement near the Wasatch Mountains of Utah and the Great Salt Lake.
-The population was 187,000 in 2011, with more than 1 million people in the Metro.
+Salt Lake City is a very popular town both for retirement and for young professionals near the Wasatch Mountains of Utah and the Great Salt Lake.
+The fast growing population was 199,723 (2020 Census), with more than 1 million people in the Metro.
 Salt Lake is home to the main religious institutions of the Mormon faith in addition to one university (University of Utah) and several colleges.
-Brigham Young and the Mormons settled here in 1847, today the Mormon population is estimated at 54%.
+Brigham Young and the Mormons settled here in 1847, today the Mormon population is estimated to be over 50%.
 The area is not only a tourist area but home to a booming high tech, banking, and software development industry.

 The advantage of living in Salt Lake City as an active adult becomes very clear on a short drive through the city's freeways (nicely expanded for the Winter Olympics held here).
 It can be snowing in the mountains and warm and sunny in downtown Salt Lake.
 Some people will be playing golf in beautiful sunshine.
 Yet others have skis and snowboards on their cars and are taking a short drive to one of a dozen of the country's top recreational mountains.
 Utah's powder snow is a legend among fans of winter sports.
 The city is big enough to have professional sports teams and plenty of cultural outlets.